componentjs/guide/component-v1.md

 Please note that `component(1)` is designed for building small, public components, as well as building apps that do not need a custom build process.
-If you need to use plugins or process your builds, you should use the JS API instead.
+If you need to use plugins for your builds, you should use the JS API instead.
 We don't want to bloat `component(1)` with options, commands, and features.